-- Students who intend to withdraw from school are requested to notify the Academic Dean/Director of Education by telephone, in person, by email or in writing to provide official notification of their intent to withdraw and the date of withdrawal. - Timely notification by the student will result in the student being charged tuition and fees for only the portion of the payment period or period of enrollment that he/she attended as well as ensuring a timely return of federal funds and any other refunds that may be due. - Students requesting a withdrawal from school must complete a financial aid exit interview. - Students who have withdrawn from school may contact the school's Education Department about reentry.
+- Students who intend to withdraw from school are requested to notify the Campus President or Academic Dean by telephone, in person, by email or in writing to provide official notification of their intent to withdraw and the date of withdrawal. - Timely notification by the student will result in the student being charged tuition and fees for only the portion of the payment period or period of enrollment that he/she attended as well as ensuring a timely return of federal funds and any other refunds that may be due. - Students requesting a withdrawal from school must complete a financial aid exit interview. - Students who have withdrawn from school may contact the school's Education Department about re-entry.